bluelotus03/JS-Dev-Course-Project-1/README.md

 ## 👉 [Try it out!](https://bluelotus03.github.io/JS-Dev-Course-Project-1/)
 #### Note: To get the full effect, you need to view this on a desktop.
-#### Mobile view will allow you to get some of the animation frames though!

 ![Sprite Animation Dropdown](SpriteAnimationDropdown.gif)